-UHCL’s Alfred R. Neumann Library, named after the university’s founding chancellor, provides students with online access to thousands of books, journals and scholarly resources.
-UHCL librarians offer personal research assistance to students and instruction on navigating search interfaces, retrieving information, and evaluating information for use in scholarly research.
-From our webpage (www.uhcl.edu/library), chat with librarians online, in person, or contact them by phone at 281-283-3910, by text at 281-816-4341 or by email at email@example.com.
+UHCL’s Alfred R. Neumann Library (www.uhcl.edu/library), named after the university’s founding chancellor, provides students with online access to thousands of books, journals, and scholarly resources.
+UHCL librarians offer personal research assistance to students and instruction on navigating search interfaces, retrieving information and evaluating information for use in scholarly research.
+Visit with librarians in person, or contact them by phone at 281-283-3910, by text at 281-816-4341, or by email at firstname.lastname@example.org.

-Students can receive help formulating effective search queries and identifying the best online resources from a collection of over 300 subscription-only databases containing thousands of publications and millions of full-text articles.
-Research strategy classes are tailored to discipline specific courses.
-The newly renovated Active Learning Classroom is equipped with laptops and interactive learning devices so that students may participate in an engaging hands-on environment.
-Appointments are available pairing students with expert librarians for more in-depth personal research fostering a comfortable and inspiring one-on-one environment.
+Visitors can receive help formulating effective search queries and identifying the best online resources from a collection of more than 216 subscription-only databases, most with full-text articles.
+Classes are available in research procedures tailored to particular courses.
+The library classroom is equipped with laptops and interactive learning devices so that students may participate in an engaging hands-on learning environment.
+Students may also make appointments with librarians to explore more in-depth instruction on library research strategies in a comfortable and educational one-on-one environment.

-In addition to the university collections, UHCL Archives & Special Collections include the NASA Johnson Space Center History Collection, Human Space Flight Collection and the Clear Lake Area Collection.
+In addition to the university collections, Neumann Library Archives & Special Collections department includes the NASA Johnson Space Center History Collection, materials related to human space flight and Clear Lake history.
 These materials are open for research to UHCL students, alumni, faculty, staff and the general public.

 Office of Information Technology (OIT)